joshuathayer/snap/README.md

 How, then, would a Snap-based system display that content?

-Snap implements a json-to-snap function which takes a JSON document which represents a snippit of HTML (see [JSON format](#)). and generates valid Snap source which, when run, will render the corresponding HTML.
+Snap implements a json-to-snap function which takes a JSON document which represents a snippit of HTML (see [JSON format](#)) and generates valid Snap source which, when evaluated, will render the corresponding HTML.

 That generated source is then compiled on the fly after being wrapped in a simple server function.
 An Erlang process is spawned with the newly-compiled code, which upon receipt of a message will run the created Snap function.